Profile information Account settings

 • update its register of shareholders (where the director was a shareholder and sold their shares in the company)

-If the director resigning is the sole individual director, then a replacement is required in line with the Companies Act 2006 - failing which the company can be struck off by Companies House.
-PLCs must have at least two directors at all times.
+If the director resigning is the sole individual director, then a replacement is required in line with the Companies Act 2006.
+Failure to do this can result in the company being struck off the registered by Companies House.
+PLCs must have at least 2 directors at all times.
 For more information on appointing a new director, read Appointing and removing directors.

-Can company directors who have resigned still be held liable?
+Can company directors who have resigned still be held liable for their actions as directors?

 Company directors can still be held liable for issues which arose during their tenure.
-If a company goes insolvent, liquidators, administrators and administrative receivers are required to produce a report on the conduct of all company directors during the previous three years (irrespective of whether they have since resigned or not).
+If a company goes insolvent liquidators, administrators and administrative receivers are required to produce a report on the conduct of all company directors during the previous 3 years (irrespective of whether they have since resigned or not).
 This can potentially lead to a Director Disqualification Order made by the courts.
-For more information, read Misfeasance and insolvency.
+For more information, read Misfeasance and insolvency and Disqualification of company directors.

-Directors who continue to exert influence over the board of directors after their resignation, may be considered to be 'de facto directors' - in which case they will be treated in law as current directors and can therefore continue to be held liable.
+Directors who continue to exert influence over the board of directors after their resignation may be considered to be 'de facto directors'.
+In this case, they will be treated as current directors and can, therefore, continue to be held liable.

 Ask a lawyer